Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 I already had an AWS account.
 If you don’t, start here: https://aws.amazon.com.

-Once you have an account set up, create a IAM user in AWS.
-Login to AWS, click your name on top and then “My Security Credentials”
+Once you have an account set up, create an IAM user in AWS.
+Log in to AWS, click your name at the top, then “My Security Credentials”.

 On the sidebar click “Users”, and “Add user”.
 Enable “Programmatic access”.